 You can collect a whole load of junk in the course of a year.
-And (in Sweden) much of it ends up on the Walpurgis bonfire – old doors and fencing, branches from pruned fruit trees, discarded bushes and old cardboard boxes.
+And in Sweden much of it ends up on the Walpurgis bonfire – old doors and fencing, branches from pruned fruit trees, discarded bushes and old cardboard boxes.
 The bonfires are lit all over the country on April 30 to celebrate that spring has finally arrived.

-As the Swedish summer draws to a close, you may be lucky enough to experience warm, clear August nights that are almost Mediterranean in character.
-That’s when Swedes have their crayfish parties.
+As the Swedish summer draws to a close, you may be lucky enough to experience warm, clear August nights, which is when the Swedes have their crayfish parties.
 In Sweden, you can find some of the best crayfish in the World and, at this time of year, they are in season.

-The Nobel Prizes are – except for the Peace Prize – announced in Stockholm in October, and awarded at the Stockholm Concert Hall on 10 December.
-Later the same day, the Nobel Laureates, Swedish royalty and guests, in all some 1300, enjoy a sumptuous banquet in the Stockholm City Hall’s resplendent Blue Hall, where it has been held since 1934.
+The Nobel Prizes are – except for the Peace Prize – announced in Stockholm in October, and awarded at the Stockholm Concert Hall on December 10 every year.
+Later the same day, the Nobel Laureates, Swedish royalty and some other 1,300 guests, enjoy an extravagant banquet in the Stockholm City Hall’s magnificent Blue Hall.